 Many people think of immunotherapy as a recent treatment for cancer patients, but it dates, in fact, to 1891.

-That’s the year William Coley, a bone sarcoma surgeon at the first U.S. cancer hospital, injected streptococcal organisms into a patient who had inoperable cancer.
+That’s the year William Coley, a bone sarcoma surgeon, injected streptococcal organisms into a patient who had inoperable cancer.
 His hope was the subsequent infection would jumpstart the man’s immune system.